 3. What do you imply by a Pre-Approved Education Loan?
 What’s the point of taking one?

 As the cost of tuition continues to increase and the availability of financial aid or grant support is limited, financing for higher education may be quite difficult.
 A pre-approved educational loan dependent can get one on the creditworthiness of the applicant(s) (parents/guardians/co-borrowers/borrowers).
 The student can use this as proof of funding when applying for admission to different universities/institutes.
-In reality, with a Pre-Approved Education Loan, the applicant can improve his/her case for admission, including the choice of course.
+In reality, the applicant can improve his/her case for admission, including the choice of course.
 It also makes sense to provide a pre-approval now, for a requirement that could emerge later.

 4. How soon must the applicant apply to ensure that he/she receives the fees paid on time during his/her admission?